guoqilu/runmod/README.md

 `runmod` determines which modules to load based on a `tools.yaml` file.
 Each project has its own `tools.yaml` file in the `env/` directory for that project, and there is a `tools.yaml` in the EDA repository in env/ as well.
-Each `tools.yaml` is a dictionary where the primary keys are canonical names for tool flows (e.g. flowkit for the digital back-end flow) and the values are another dictionary.
+Each `tools.yaml` is a dictionary where the primary keys are canonical names for tool flows (e.g. `flowkit` for the digital back-end flow) and the values are another dictionary.
 The sub-dictionary currently only has a single key-value pair, where the required key is 'modules', and the value is an ordered list of modules to load for that tool flow.
-A tool flow might only load one module (e.g. 'jg' for 'JasperGold', which only needs to load the 'jaspergold' module), but some might need to load many modules (like 'flowkit', which loads modules for synthesis, pnr, lec, DFT, etc.).
+A tool flow might only load one module (e.g. 'jg' for 'JasperGold', which only needs to load the 'jaspergold' module), but some might need to load many modules (like `flowkit`, which loads modules for synthesis, pnr, lec, DFT, etc.).

 ### Examples:
 If tools.yaml contains the following content: